apolloraines/SAIQL-CE/INVESTORS.md

 **Third-party access:** Contract companies (AI camera monitoring, managed security services, facilities management) can be granted routed access via CLI to a Copilot instance running on a server in the customer's data room.
 The service provider gets controlled access to the systems they manage—without the customer exposing raw infrastructure or building custom integrations.

 **The business model shift:** We're not just selling database infrastructure.
-We're selling the AI layer that runs their business—with SAIQL as the secure, grounded foundation underneath.
+We're selling the AI layer that helps them run their business easier—with SAIQL as the secure, grounded foundation underneath.

+SAIQL Copilot becomes the AI that large businesses can trust—instead of employees accessing random online AI services and leaking company data.
+One secure, grounded assistant that knows the business: automatically clocking in employees when they arrive (via mobile app), helping office staff draft emails to customers, automating supply reorders, saving energy by powering down unused areas, granting third-party vendors scoped access to security systems.
+Copilot handles the mundane so teams can focus on what matters—all without sensitive data ever leaving the company's infrastructure.

 ---